Technoplatz/bi/README.md

 #### STEP 4
 <sup>KICK-OFF</sup>\
-Run the following command so that Docker can start the services and keep them up and running in the background;
+Start the services and keep them up and running in the background.
+Installation may take 1-2 minutes depending on your internet speed;

 ```bash
 docker-compose up --detach --remove-orphans
 ```

-Installation may take 1-2 minutes depending on your internet speed.
-After the process is completed, go to the following address in your web browser, click the "Sign in" link and open your first session with your email and password provided in the `.env` file.
+To open your first session go to the following address in your web browser, click the "Sign in" button and enter your email and password provided in the `.env` file.

 ```bash
 http://localhost:8100
 ```

 ## Management
-To start the system and keep it up and running in the background;
+To start or restart the system by keeping it up and running in the background;

 ```bash
 docker-compose up --detach --remove-orphans